uviclibraries/death-by-powerpoint/slides-images.md

       - [Google Slides](https://docs.google.com/presentation/d/1X43cE2Of1DPJ4oVfZYPJnnFoTVvlkIAX8cag1FRPZU8/){:target="_blank"}
       - [Microsoft PowerPoint](/images/death-by-ppt-template-2024.pptx){:target="_blank"}
    - [Canva](https://canva.com){:target="_blank"} (No UVic template, you have to find your own)
-   - Any other presentation tool you are cofortable using
+   - Any other presentation tool you are comfortable using

 ## 2. Label sections of your presentation:
 Use template pages that you think are appropriate, and limit the number of elements on each slide to 6 or fewer (including title, images, and bullet points).
 Put more details in your speaker notes.